BPhanuphong/Cat-breed-images-classification/README.md

 ![image](https://user-images.githubusercontent.com/80414593/196987998-8b1f9480-4fe2-43a4-9a09-e1165945c965.png)

 ## Data Augmentation: <a name="augment"></a>
-Augmented images will be stored as a new dataset.
+After we rescale pixel of all images and split in to 3 set, We do the data augmentation on the trian to improve performance and outcomes of the models by forming new and different examples.
+In this process augmented images will be stored as a new train dataset.
 We will augment on train set with 2 medthods as follow:

 1. Augment 2 times on train set with tensorflow.keras.Sequential with layers as follow:
   - layers.RandomFlip("horizontal",input_shape=(img_height, img_width, 3))